ramonaharrison/ramonaharrison.github.io/_posts/2015-03-27-wikipedia-philosophy.md

 {% endhighlight %}

 <br>
-The first thing the above method does is check if the URL it's being passed is the URL of the Philosophy article.
-If so, it resets the counter and breaks, returning a String with the total number of links counted.
+The first thing the method above does is check if the URL it's being passed is the URL of the Philosophy article.
+If so, it resets the counter and breaks, returning a <span style="font-family:Courier" class="bg-dark-gray white">String</span> with the total number of links counted.

 If not, it next checks how many links have been counted so far.
-If linkCounter > 100, it resets the counter and breaks, returning a String that reports "Too far away...".
+If <span style="font-family:Courier" class="bg-dark-gray white">linkCounter > 100</span>, it resets the counter and breaks, returning a String that reports "Too far away...".
 This ensures that the program won't run forever if it can't find Philosophy or gets stuck in a weird loop.

 The next section is the real 'meat and potatoes'.
-Here, findPhilosophy():
+Here, <span style="font-family:Courier" class="bg-dark-gray white">findPhilosophy()</span>:

   * Converts the (String) URL to a (URL) URL.
   * Goes to the URL and grabs whatever HTML it finds, storing it as an object of the class Document.
   * Parses the HTML for links, selecting the first non-parenthetical link in the actual content.
   * Builds that link up into a (String) URL, called nextLink.
   * Adds 1 to the link counter.
-  * Calls on itself, by returning findPhilosophy(nextLink).
+  * Calls on itself, by returning <span style="font-family:Courier" class="bg-dark-gray white">findPhilosophy(nextLink)</span>.

-This process is repeated until the first check returns true, meaning that [http://en.wikipedia.org/wiki/Philosophy](http://en.wikipedia.org/wiki/Philosophy) is reached, or until the value of linkCounter exceeds 100.
+This process is repeated until the first check returns true, meaning that [http://en.wikipedia.org/wiki/Philosophy](http://en.wikipedia.org/wiki/Philosophy) is reached, or until the value of <span style="font-family:Courier" class="bg-dark-gray white">linkCounter</span> exceeds 100.

 The hardest part of this project, by far, was grabbing the right 'first link' from the HTML.
 The [rules](http://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy#Method_summarized) specify that the link has to be non-parenthesized, non-italicized, not external, not the current page, and not a 'red link' (non-existent entry).

 I struggled through writing a few methods from scratch to grab the right link, but found that inconsistencies in styling across articles meant my methods were unreliable.
 Alex suggested trying [jsoup](http://jsoup.org/), which is a Java library designed for extracting data from HTML.
-I hadn't used any third-party Java libraries yet, but after I got past the initial challenge of downloading and importing the library, jsoup made grabbing the right link much easier!
+I hadn't used any third-party Java libraries yet, but after I got past the initial challenge of downloading and importing the library, jsoup made grabbing the right link super easy!

 Jsoup lets you find elements using CSS selector syntax.
-I used jsoup to grab all of the \<a> elements within \<p> elements (the links within the actual article content).
+I used jsoup to grab all of the <span style="font-family:Courier" class="bg-dark-gray white">\<a></span> elements within <span style="font-family:Courier" class="bg-dark-gray white">\<p></span> elements (the links within the actual article content).
 I then selected the first one that led to /wiki/ content and wasn't language-related (e.g Greek, Latin, Old English).
 <br><br>

 {% highlight java %}